voxel51/fiftyone/docs/source/cheat_sheets/index.rst

 FiftyOne Cheat Sheets
 ======================

-Welcome to FiftyOne Cheat Sheets!
+Welcome to FiftyOne Cheat Sheets.

 Check out the links below for topic-focused, informationally dense documents that will help you get right down to business using FiftyOne.